JiaoXianjun/BTLE/README.md

 02 Sep.
 2015: Fixed-point version.
 Add new packet type: discovery.
 Open LightBlue APP in your iPhone/device, then:

     btle_tx packets_discovery.txt
-    (packets_discovery.txt is under host/btle-tools/src; DO NOT use space in a command line packet description.
-CAN use space in the txt file packet description)
+    (packets_discovery.txt is under host/btle-tools/src)

+DO NOT use space in a command line packet description.
+CAN use space in the txt file packet description.
+Command line of above example:

+    btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308/11950/22.626/113.823/8 r40

+    "btle_tx 37-DISCOVERY-TxAdd-1-RxAdd-0-AdvA-010203040506-LOCAL_NAME09-CA1308 11950 22.626 113.823 8 r40" in command line will get ERROR!
+You can only use space in txt file packet description.

 You will see some info like aircraft broadcasted.